rdok/fallout76_mod_no_sneak_hud/development.md

+### Status: Blocked
+Attempting to load the modded file either causes a freeze upon login, or does no changes.

 ### Workflow
 - [How to make a custom UI by editing HUDMenu.swf](https://www.nexusmods.com/fallout4/articles/10) follow the tutorial to extract SeventySix - Interface.ba2, and get the hudmenu.swf